Quantum well laser: Creation of the Internet

 Multiple Quantum Well III-nitride diodes feature an overlapping region between the wavelengths they emit and detect.
 This allows them to be simultaneously used as both a transmitter and a receiver to create a multi-channel communication link over the air through a single optical path.

+Quantum wire and quantum dot lasers

+Further improvements in laser efficiency have also been demonstrated by reducing a quantum well(s) to a layer(s) with quantum wires and especially quantum dots.